koalalab-inc/bolt/README.md

 ![Bolt](assets/imgs/bolt-header-dark.png#gh-dark-mode-only)
 # Transparent Egress Gateway for Github hosted runners.

+*Transparent Egress Gateway for GitHub hosted runners packaged as a GitHub Action.*

-Bolt is a transparent egress gateway that can be used to control the egress traffic from Github hosted runners.
-It is packaged as a Github Action, which means you can easily add it to your workflows and start controlling the egress traffic from your pipelines.
+Bolt is a transparent egress gateway that can be used to control the egress traffic from GitHub hosted runners.
+It is packaged as a GitHub Action, which means you can easily add it to your workflows and start controlling the egress traffic from your pipelines.

 > [!NOTE]
 >